 ETX Capital offers MT4 as a desktop trading platform for Windows and Mac computers.
 The trading platform can easily be downloaded from the broker’s website and includes detailed installation and set setup instructions.

 An advantage to spread betting through MetaTrader 4 and ETX Capital is the ability to create or download Expert Advisors (EAs or trading robots) to automate trading.
-EAs save a traders time by automatically analysing markets and entering and exiting bets, eliminating the need for lengthy and complex technical analysis.
+EAs save traders time by automatically analysing markets and entering and exiting bets, eliminating the need for lengthy and complex technical analysis.

 Additional MT4 features and trading tools include: